Uploaded image for project: 'JDK'

 $4 ==> true

 Developers will regard the "essence" of a LocalDate object as its year, month, and day values.
 But to Java, the essence of any object is its identity.
-Each time a method in LocalDate invokes new LocalDate(...), an object with a unique identity is allocated, distinguishable from every other object in the system.
+Each time the of method in LocalDate invokes new LocalDate(...), an object with a unique identity is allocated, distinguishable from every other object in the system.

 The easiest way to observe the identity of an object is with the == operator: